- The cervical cap prevents pregnancy by covering the cervix so semen can’t enter the uterus.

 - Insert the cervical cap into your vagina, dome side down.

-- Push the cap back towards the rectum and then up towards the cervix.
+- Push the cap back toward the rectum and then up toward the cervix.

 - Use your fingers to make certain the cervix is completely covered.

-Before you have sex, make certain the cervical cap is still in place.
-If you have sex multiple times, you do not need to remove the cap.
-However, you should insert more spermicide.
+Before you have sex, make sure the cervical cap is still in place.
+If you have sex multiple times, you don’t need to remove the cap.
+But you should insert more spermicide.
 You should also check to make sure the cap is still in position.